tips

 Stick to ATMs owned by major Spanish banks:

 Withdraw larger amounts less frequently to minimise per-transaction fees.
-Taking out €200 once costs the same as €50 four times in fees, but you pay the fee only once.
+Taking out €200 once costs the same as €50 four times in bank charges, but you pay the fee only once.

 What Happens at the ATM